What Exactly Are Trams? A Simple Explanation

 But what are trams?
 What is the difference between light rail and trams?
 What sets trams and light rail apart from traditional railways?

-In this article, we’ll go over everything you need to know about trams.
+In this article, we’ll review everything you need to know about trams.

 History of Trams